FDIL501st/two_player_wordle/README.md

 ## Running with docker compose

-You will need a .env file in the parent directory as [compose.yaml](compose.yaml) uses some enviroment variables.
+You will need a .env file in the parent directory as [compose.yaml](compose.yaml) uses some environment variables.

 ### .env file
 [example.env](example.env) is what your .env file can look like.
-It contains all the enviroment variables that needs to be defined.
+It contains all the environment variables that needs to be defined.
 **MONGO_CONNECTION_URL** should be copied as is.
-It is formatted to work dependent on the values of the other enviroment variables.
+It is formatted to work dependent on the values of the other environment variables.
 All the other ones can have their values changed.

 **ROCKET_PORT** is the port number that the backend server port will run on.
 You should choose a port that isn't already in use.